Let’s Talk About Ethical Wildlife Tourism

 What to look out for when booking your wildlife encounter

 There are certain activities that we can confidently say should be avoided in all circumstances.
-These include elephant rides, tiger petting, monkey performances and captive whale and dolphin shows.
+These include elephant rides, tiger petting, monkey performances, and captive whale and dolphin shows.
 These animals have been taken from their natural habitat, incentivised to perform for human entertainment and are often kept in cramped conditions and treated poorly.
-Always be wary of animals held in captivity – unless it is for rescue, rehabilitation and release purposes or the animal was born in captivity and can’t be released back into the wild – it is likely the experience is an unethical one.

 Other activities are murkier.
 For example, can you swim with dolphins in the wild?
-Well, in some circumstances yes!
+Well, in some circumstances, yes!
 There are certain locations in the world where you can swim with wild dolphins without causing them any harm.
-You can read about our experience swimming with wild dolphins on Kangaroo Island here.
-The company, Kangaroo Island Marine Adventures, use a propeller-free boat as propellers can be extremely harmful to marine life.
+We’ve swum with wild dolphins ethically in numerous places around the world.
+The company we swam with dolphins on Kangaroo Island with Kangaroo Island Marine Adventures, use a propeller-free boat as propellers can be extremely harmful to marine life.
 And more than this, the boat creates a sympathetic acoustic pattern (vibrations) that the dolphins love.
 They also really care for the conservation and wellbeing of the dolphins and are the only KI marine tourism business with an Advanced Eco Certification.
-But in other circumstances, no it’s really not a good idea to swim with dolphins in the wild.
-For example, spinner dolphins need to rest during the day to ensure they have the energy to avoid predators and fish at night.
-Swimming with them can disturb them during this period of rest, meaning they aren’t able to feed themselves properly.
-Human interaction with spinner dolphins is one of the leading causes of their decline in several parts of the world.
-So you should never swim with spinner dolphins in the wild.

 Find out where you can see Hawaii’s spinner dolphins without disturbing them in our article Ethical Wildlife Tourism in Hawaii

-The animals are incentivised
+The animal is incentivised

-Often animals are fed by humans to attract them to an area or in exchange for interaction.
 A good example of this is the whale sharks in the Philippines.
 Home to the second-largest known whale shark population in the world, the Philippines proudly boasts over 1,950 whale sharks.
 Tourists flock to Oslob, which lies in the south of the Cebu province, in droves for the chance to swim with the largest fish in the ocean.
-But unfortunately swimming with whale sharks here is highly unregulated which can be dangerous for both whale sharks and tourists alike.
-There is no protection in place so the whale sharks have no break from human presence and they are often touched and bumped into, leading to stress and trauma.
+But unfortunately, swimming with whale sharks here is highly unregulated, which can be dangerous for both whale sharks and tourists alike.
+There is no protection in place, so the whale sharks have no break from human presence, and they are often touched and bumped into, leading to stress and trauma.
 The local fishermen also feed the whale sharks in a bid to bring more tourists to the area and make money off their encounters.
-But feeding animals can lead them away from their natural feeding grounds, disrupt the food chain and cause long term damage to the species as key hunting and fishing skills are no longer passed down through the generations.
+But feeding animals can lead them away from their natural feeding grounds, disrupt the food chain and cause long-term damage to the species, as key hunting and fishing skills are no longer passed down through the generations.
 Becoming reliant on humans as a source of food can lead to animals no longer being afraid of humans, making them easier prey for poachers and hunters who will harm them.
 It also means, if the source of food ever stops, they might struggle to feed themselves naturally, having lost the key skills they need to survive.

-The animals are exploited
+The animal is exploited

-Probably the most famous example of animal exploitation is elephant rides in Thailand.
-Once seen as a must-do activity in Thailand, recent years have exposed the damage carrying humans can cause elephants – they can bear intense pain and spinal damage – as well as the abuse elephants undergo during ‘training’ and the horrific living conditions they are kept in.
 A study of 3,000 elephants in the wildlife tourism industry by World Animal Protection (WAP) found that 75% lived in ‘severely cruel’ conditions.
 The remaining 25% were still likely taken from their mothers as babies, forced to endure harsh training and then suffered poor living conditions throughout their lives.
 Essentially, it is absolutely never ok to ride an elephant – ever.

-This sparks one of the questions you should ask each time you contemplate a wildlife encounter: how did the animal get here?
+This sparks one of the questions you should ask each time you contemplate a wildlife encounter: How did the animal get here?
 If this is not its natural environment, or it is held in captivity, was it taken from its mum?
 Was it taken from its home?
 How is it then treated by the people who took it?
 And why did they take it?

 Regarding elephants, there are two ethical ways to experience them for yourself: in the wild or in a sanctuary.
 If you are considering visiting Thailand, be sure to visit Phuket Elephant Sanctuary.
 This sanctuary IS actually a sanctuary, not just by name but also by nature.
 It provides a final home for retired elephants that have been victims of cruelty within the animal tourism industry and focuses on education and conservation.
 Or take a visit to Africa, where you can join a certified company on a safari to witness elephants behaving naturally in the wild.

-The animals are not respected
+The animal is not respected

-Animals, particularly large animals, need space.
-They can be unpredictable, change direction or speed at a moments notice and need space to be able to get away from you if they wish.
-For example, in some parts of the world there are much tighter restrictions for whale watching than in others.
-We recently spent 3 weeks whale watching around the shores of Baja California Sur, Mexico.
-We saw grey whales in Magdalena Bay, blue and fin whales in Loreto and humpback whales in Cabo San Lucas.
-And each time we came across the same experience – we would witness a boat from another company speeding towards the whale we had spotted, cutting the engine too late and getting too close.
-And each time the whale, rather than stick around, would dive and swim away.
-Each boat trip we took was well-researched and always with a company who prioritised the wellbeing of the whales and adhered to the local whale watching guidance.
-And when we were away from other boats we saw whales breaching, spy hopping, tail slapping and feeding – all signs that they were completely unbothered by our presence.
+Each boat trip we took was well-researched and always with a company that prioritised the wellbeing of the whales and adhered to the local whale watching guidance.
+And when we were away from other boats, we saw whales breaching, spy hopping, tail slapping and feeding – all signs that they were completely unbothered by our presence.
 Our boat always kept a distance and approached slowly from the regulated angle.
-We were able to witness far more natural behaviours and have more time with the whales than boats who just cared about making money off some tourists.
+We were able to witness far more natural behaviours and have more time with the whales than boats that just cared about making money off some tourists.

 You can touch or hold the animal

-This is another big red flag within wildlife tourism.
-Animals being touched or held by humans is highly unnatural for most species so you have to ask how the animal came to be ok with the interaction.
 In the case of tiger petting, the tigers are drugged so are docile enough to act as props for tourists’ selfies.
 I’m sure we’ve all seen Netflix’s Tiger King and were shocked by the lack of rules and regulations in place to protect tigers in the USA.
+Animals used for handling are often taken from their mothers too young, sedated, or subjected to cruel training to make them compliant.

 Read next: The Truth about Swimming with Turtles in Akumal (Tulum), Mexico